DevriX/Easy-Image-Gallery/readme.txt

 1. Uses the thumbnail size specified in Settings -> Media
 1. Custom webfont icon for hover effect
 1. Uses the new WP 3.5+ media manager for a familiar and intuitive way to add your images
-1. WordPress 4.7 Ready

 = Usage =

-Galleries are automatically appended to the bottom of your post/page unless you use the shortcode below.
-Using the shortcode will give you finer control over placement within the content area.
-Plugin settings are located under Settings -> Media
+Use the shortcode or the function to show the gallery.

 = Shortcode Usage =

 Use the following shortcode anywhere in the content area to display the gallery

-	[easy_image_gallery]
+	[easy_image_gallery gallery="GALLERY  ID"]  /Note: you can find the gallery shortcode at the top of each gallery./

 = Template Tag Usage =

 The following template tag is available to display the gallery

 	if( function_exists( 'easy_image_gallery' ) ) {
-		echo easy_image_gallery();
+		echo easy_image_gallery( GALLERY ID ); /Note: Same as the shortcodes, you can find the ID of the gallery at the top of each gallery in the shortcode. /
 	}

-If you use the template tag above, you will need remove the default content filter:
+If you use the template tag above, you will need to remove the default content filter:

-remove_filter( 'the_content', 'easy_image_gallery_append_to_content' );

 = Developer Friendly =